-Many of Wharton's books fit this criteria, but her time in Europe, particularly, in Paris, also meant that many of her books had a fascinating Continental flavour as well.
+Many of Wharton's books fit this criteria.
+But she also spent a lot of time in Europe, particularly, in Paris during WWI, which meant that many of her books had a fascinating Continental flavour as well.

 Wharton's Goodreads author page can be viewed here if you need help getting started.

 There is also a dedicated webpage called The Edith Wharton Society.

 If you'd like to join in please add your blog or goodreads URL to the linky below.

 Spread the word about The Wharton Review by using #whartonreview on facebook, twitter and instagram.

 Copy The Wharton Review badge to add to your posts or sidebar.

 There is no pressure or expectation with this month long review.
 Simply read, blog or comment on all things Wharton at your leisure.